 As Eleanor Cummins wrote for The New Republic in 2021, arguments against wolves usually fall apart under scrutiny, even when it comes to ranching:

 In a 2015 study, the U.S. Department of Agriculture found that less than 5 percent of cattle and calves die from predation combined, and the single biggest cause of those deaths is coyotes.
 Of the 3.9 million cattle and calf losses reported that year, just 2,040 deaths could be attributed to wolves.…

 Arguments about protecting elk and deer prove equally flimsy.
 Wolves tend to pick off the old and the weak of a herd, which benefits the health of the overall hunting stock.
 If wolves were to kill too aggressively, they’d be the first to suffer, as predator populations dip when they don’t have enough prey to eat.

 All signs point to wolves’ growing status in humans’ culture wars this year.
 In order to fit a neat narrative, politicians will likely focus on the yes-or-no question of “listing” versus “delisting.”
 But as research is increasingly showing, the best arguments for protecting wolves have little to do with whether they’re currently on the “endangered” list.

 Stat of the Week

-This article first appeared in Apocalypse Soon, a weekly TNR newsletter authored by deputy editor Heather Souvaine Horn.
+This article first appeared in Life in a Warming World, a weekly TNR newsletter authored by deputy editor Heather Souvaine Horn.
 Sign up here.